 This lemon pasta sauce was a last minute pasta dinner decision one day, based on a delicious recipe from Italian chef Maria Landis.
 I adapted it a little over the years.
 Are you fond or in search of light and sunny pasta dishes?
 This is it!
 Yummy tummy food fit for a sizzling summer's evening together with a glass of beautifully chilled white wine but most importantly: accompanied by your family and friends.

 The lemon sauce is such a gorgeous discovery.
-Every time I prepare this one all plates are polished of in a couple of minutes followed by a few desperate glances at the kitchen to see if there's more left… It contains a good amount of freshly whipped cream but don’t let that put you off.
-The freshness of the lemon flavor takes this light spaghetti dish to a whole new level.
+Every time I prepare this one all plates are polished of in a couple of minutes followed by a few desperate glances at the kitchen to see if there's more left… The freshness of the lemon flavor takes this light spaghetti dish to a whole new level.
 Please, enjoy!

 Ingredients for 2 persons

-Fill a large pan with water and add a dash of salt.
-Place it over high heat and bring it to a rolling boil.
+Fill a large and high pan with cold tap water and add a dash of salt to it.
+Place the pan over high heat and bring it to a rolling boil.
 Once boiling, add the spaghetti and cook until nearly tender.

-Stir well again.
 Check the seasoning and add extra pepper or salt to taste if necessary.
-Transfer the pasta onto warm plates.
-Sprinkle with a last dash of pepper and some grated cheese.
-Serve immediately.

 Then add the lemon sauce to the cooked pasta in the high pan.

 Stir well.
 Transfer the lemon pasta onto warm plates.
 Serve piping hot.